ItIsMeJuly/Climate-control-system/README.md

   </ul>
 </ol>

-# This is a group project where my job was to establish the connection to the broker for all boards, Desktop App and Phone App.
-I was in charge of building the Android Application as well and fix/debug the solutions of my fellow teammates.
+This is a group project where my job was to establish the connection to the broker for all boards, Desktop App and Phone App.
+I was in charge of building the Android Application and the Lights system as well and fix/debug the solutions of my fellow teammates.